upasadena/interactive-cyoa-tutorial/README.md

 - [ ] Add a End-of-tutorial Project where there's a step by step remake of a CYOA.
 - [ ] Add JavaScript to show when, from now, a release happened
+- [ ] Delete unneeded JavaScript
+- [ ] Find a way to count words and characters
+- [ ] Delete ideologically-driven information, such as git.
+The people do not need nor want to know that.
+- [ ] After the ICCT is written, go through the main tutorial and add everything that is possible into the Mechanics

 ## Contributing
 To contribute to this, simply fork this repository, make your changes, and